-The second priority is given to the Klipvoor East Block since this package involves the largest bulk and reticulation pipelines in total length.
-Careful scheduling of work during the construction stage will also allow partial commissioning of the system to commence even before completion of the contract.
+As for the second package, careful scheduling of work during the construction stage will allow partial commissioning of the system to begin even before completion of the contract.

 7.1.3 Implementation Schedule for Service Level B (Stage 2)

 Basically, implementation of the stage 2 will start from year 2003 including two years for fund preparation, detailed design and tendering processes, three years for construction of upgrading facilities with test run and commissioning.
 During the said five years term, restructuring of water supply cooperatives will take place under the institutional development programme, through which sustainable operation and management of the water supply facilities will be assured.
 In some case that a certain community will not able to make consensus among members for upgrading the facilities, there will some room to implement the upgrading process as the stage 3.